Naturist Beaches in Fuerteventura | Naturist Hotels and Villas

 Infiniti – Fuerteventura Naturist Sun Club, Corralejo, Fuerteventura

-Fuerteventura Naturist Sun Club (Infiniti) is a small complex in Corralejo that is now a dedicated naturist hotel facility.
-There are 4 villas and 6 apartments in the complex set around a pool and a hot tub.
+Fuerteventura Naturist Sun Club (Infiniti) is a small complex in Corralejo that is now a dedicated naturist hotel.
+The complex has four villas and six apartments, all set around a pool and a hot tub.
 There is also a small bar and a nice shaded seating area.

-I was recently invited to take a look around and can confirm that it is a very nice, well-maintained complex.
+I was recently invited to look around and confirm that it is a nice, well-maintained complex.
 The staff were all very friendly so I think anyone would be happy staying there.
 Fuerteventura Naturist Sun Club website.

 Monte Marina

-This overlooks the lovely Esquinzo beach which is just a short walk away.
+This overlooks the lovely Esquinzo beach, just a short walk away.

 Cotillo Ocean Sunset Apartments, El Cotillo

-A new small development of apartments right opposite La Concha beach in El Cotillo, the first of the nudist beaches that stretch to the lighthouse.
-There are a selection of studio, one-bedroom and two-bedroom apartments, all with beach facing balconies.
-There is also a swimming pool and bbq facilities.
+A new small development of apartments opposite La Concha beach in El Cotillo is the first of the nudist beaches stretching to the lighthouse.
+The development offers a selection of studio, one-bedroom and two-bedroom apartments with beach-facing balconies.
+It also has a swimming pool and BBQ facilities.

 Further details, price and availability